utsanjan/Cemkian/README.md

 # Cemkian
-Android application for viewing and getting notified about the daily college attendance updates (Only for College of Engineering and Management, Kolaghat)
+Android application for viewing and getting notified about the daily college attendance updates (Only for College of Engineering and Management, Kolaghat)<br><BR>
+STILL WORKING ON, WILL UPLOAD SOON...